justinmk/vim-sneak/README.md

 #### I want to use an "f-enhancement" plugin simultaneously with Sneak

 Sneak is intended to replace the so-called [f-enhancement plugins](#related).
-You can use both, but Sneak won't be able to "hook" into `f`, which means `;` and `,` will always repeat the last Sneak.
+You can use both, but Sneak won't be able to hook into `f`, which means `;` and `,` will always repeat the last Sneak.

 ### Related